ratcityretro/NameThatPokemon-IronmonExtension/README.md

 Name That Pokemon is a Gen 3 specific extension for the [Ironmon Tracker](https://github.com/besteon/Ironmon-Tracker) that will allow you to add names using functionality built into the Ironmon Tracker's streamer.bot integration.

-## Setup
+## How to Use

-I zipped up the goods, so download the zip file from the latest release and unzip it to your `extensions` folder.
+1. **Drop in the Extension**
+   After downloading the latest release ZIP, unzip the contents into your Ironmon Tracker `extensions` folder.
+You’ll find a Lua script and a folder with the JSON files.
 It'll give you the script and the directory for the json files.
 The structure will look like this:

 <pre lang="markdown"><code>
 extensions/